qte77/SegFormerQuantization/README.md

 ## TODO [↑](#toc)

+- [ ] Add .txt ot LICENSE/LICENSES to avoid download instead of open
+- README.md
-- [ ] Insert link and report of WandB project
+	- [ ] Insert link to and report of WandB project
+	- [ ] Remove/Change #href ↑(#toc) to avoid conflict with gh-pages
+	- [ ] Remove/Change #href for light/dark png to avoid conflict with gh-pages

 ## License [↑](#toc)